 #1.
 Your system as a whole (i.e. muscle balance, strength, posture, nutrition, sleep, etc.) The more unbalanced the body is as a whole, the harder individual issues are to fix.
 (In shape doesn't necessarily mean balanced.
 In shape people can be in a lot of pain.)

 #2.
-The quality of help you’re getting to fix it.
-You need to right advice.
-That’s a no-brainer but can sometimes be frustrating and really hard to find.
+The quality of help you're getting to fix it.
+You need the right advice.
+That's a no-brainer but can sometimes be frustrating and really hard to find.

 #3.
 The consistent mental and physical effort you're bringing to the table each and every day.
 It can be a long road but so worth it not to give up!
 It's your quality of life we're talking about here.

 Back to aches and pain (still embarrassed)...
 Looking at the list, 3/4 were preventable.
 I just didn't know any better at the time.
 They happened before PT school while playing a college sport or after PT school but before I'd gained enough knowledge and experience to be good at my job.
 Then some were just accidents that were not preventable.
 I would have needed magical powers to be in a different place at a different time.
 (I'm sure you can relate.
 Accidents happen.)